KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     Change chart type button.

-Referring to figure below, the available chart types are: parallel, scatter, wordcloud, line, radar, bar and pie.
+In this case, the available chart types are: parallel, scatter, wordcloud, line, radar, bar and pie.
+These charts depends on the original chart type, not all can be available at the same time.

 .. figure:: media/image196.png